jazzband/django-waffle/docs/usage/json.rst

 :ref:`samples <types-sample>`, it does so by exposing a Javascript object, rather than returning the data in a directly consumable format.

-In cases where a directly consumable format is preferrable, Waffle also exposes this data as JSON via the ``waffle_status`` view.
+In cases where a directly consumable format is preferable, Waffle also exposes this data as JSON via the ``waffle_status`` view.